 The Story of Spain

 Spain’s history is a story of empire, faith and war.
 This collection explores the nation’s complex past, from Moorish rule and Catholic unification to civil war and democracy.
-España and The Penguin History of Modern Spain offer accessible overviews.
-A People Betrayed and Ghosts of Spain delve into 20th-century turmoil, whilst Roads to Santiago brings a more personal, reflective angle.
+España, A Brief History of Spain and The Penguin History of Modern Spain offer accessible overviews.
+A People Betrayed delves into 20th-century turmoil, whilst Roads to Santiago brings a more personal, reflective angle.
 Perfect for readers looking to connect Spain’s present with the dramatic and often traumatic events of its past.

 9781789544381-Espana: a Brief History of Spain